cmhh/dockershowcase/README.md

 # `ianz`

 This example shows a very basic example of a containerised static website rendered using [Twirl templates](https://www.playframework.com/documentation/2.8.x/ScalaTemplates) via [Play Framework](https://www.playframework.com/).
-The website parses files found in a subfolder on start-up, and so can be redeployed with different sets of inputs.
+We parse files found in a subfolder on start-up, and so several instances of the image can be redeployed with different sets of inputs.

 ![](img/ianz.png)

 # `dashboard`

-This example shows a very basic of a containerised R Shiny application.
+This example demonstrates the containerisation of an R Shiny application.
 The specific example here is [Stats NZ Data Portal](https://github.com/StatisticsNZ/data_portal).
 The application reads a configuration on start-up, so, like the `ianz` example, can be redeployed with different sets of inputs.

 ![](img/dashboard.png)